ourbit/ourbit.github.io/_i18n/en/_posts/2016-10-10-about-predictability-and-team-goals.markdown

 - Jointly define the team and individual goals clearly.
 - Understand the root causes that were stopping the team from achieving those (from every team member perspective).

-For the second item there is an important pre-condition that I hadn't mention because it was not a problem in our team (but it could be in yours): As a manager you must make sure that you create a safety work environment.
+For the second item there is an important precondition that I hadn't mention because it was not a problem in our team (but it could be in yours): As a manager you must make sure that you create a safety work environment.
 Every team member should be able to reach you (and even a skip level if necessary) with his/her thoughts without any kind of fear.
 For example: No matter how unnatural it was for me having a team member asking "Why is predictability that important?".
 I refrained my natural instinct to cut that conversation off.
 It was meaningful, but even if it wasn't, it's always a great chance to build strong and trust relationships. **If you can't accomplish this, you and your team are doomed**.

 As it turned out, there were plenty of possible root causes for the low predictability.
 It could vary from team to team, but in this case: